Change Energy Saver preferences on a Mac desktop computer

 You see the UPS button only if your Mac is connected to an uninterruptible power source.

-Set a daily schedule for putting your Mac to sleep or turning it off and on.
+Set a daily timetable for putting your Mac to sleep or turning it off and on.
 See Schedule your Mac desktop computer to turn on or off.

 Turn display off after